DeanDodds/milestoneProject3/README.md

 ### First Time Visitor Goals
 - As a first time visitor, I want to easily understand the purpose of the website.
-- As a first time visitor, i want to eaily navigate through the website to find the information i want.
+- As a first time visitor, I want to eaily navigate through the website to find the information I want.
 - As a first time visitor, I want to be able to view the website on all my devices.
 -  As a first time visitor, I want to view recipes without logging in.
-- As a first time visitor, I want to beable to create and acount easily if i want to.
+- As a first time visitor, I want to be able to create and acount easily if i want to.

 ### Returning Visitor Goals
-- As a returning visitor, I want to beable to easily log in to my account.
+- As a returning visitor, I want to be able to easily log in to my account.
-- As a returning visitor, I want to beable to add my own recipes to the website.
+- As a returning visitor, I want to be able to add my own recipes to the website.
-- As a returning visitor, I want to beable to save websites to my account.
+- As a returning visitor, I want to be able to save websites to my account.
-- As a returning visitor, I want to beable to rate recipes.
+- As a returning visitor, I want to be able to rate recipes.
-- As a returning visitor, I want to beable to sign up to the newsletter and find out the latest information
+- As a returning visitor, I want to be able to sign up to the newsletter and find out the latest information
-- As a returning visitor, i want to beable to find social media links to different platforms.
+- As a returning visitor, I want to be able to find social media links to different platforms.

 ### Website Creator Goals
-- As the website creator, I want to beable to advertise cooking products.
+- As the website creator, I want to be able to advertise cooking products.
-- As the website creator, I want to beable to edit and delete all recipes.
+- As the website creator, I want to be able to edit and delete all recipes.
 - As a website creator, I want to create a website that works on all platforms.
 - As a website creator, I want to create a good user experience by having a clear navigation system.
 - As a website creator, I want my website load times to be low.
 I do not want users leaving the site before it has time to load.